theck01/offbrand_lib/README.txt

 OffBrand Compatible Class Creation:

-A OffBrand compatible class should be created using the OBClass command included in the installation of the OffBrand library.
-Run the OBClass command with the following syntax:
+A OffBrand compatible class should be created using the mkobc (MaKe OffBrand Class) command included in the installation of the OffBrand library.
+Run the mkobc script with the following syntax:
-  $ OBClass <class name>
+  $ mkobc <class name>
 The command will create three files for the class in the current directory with some basic boiler plate code already included.
 DO NOT ALTER THE CODE ALREADY INCLUDED!
 The code is essential for creating a class that will work with the